-- 1. Effective upon execution, all references to Exhibit A in the existing Agreement shall be amended to read Exhibits A and A-1, as applicable.
-Exhibit A-1 is attached and will control from and after the date of execution. - 2.
-Subsection 4.5.1 of the Agreement, under the title "Maximum Contract Amount," is amended to read as follows: - "4.5.1.
-Notwithstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed One Million Seven Hundred Thousand Dollars (\$1,700,000) (the "Maximum Contract Amount").
-The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by the Contractor beyond that specifically described in Exhibits A and A-1.
-Any services performed beyond those in Exhibits A and A-1 or performed outside the Term are performed at the Contractor's risk and without authorization under the Agreement." - 3.
-Section 23 of the Agreement, titled "NO EMPLOYMENT OF ILLEGAL ALIENS TO PERFORM WORK UNDER THE AGREEMENT," is amended and restated as follows:
+3. Subsection 4.5.1 of the Agreement entitled "Maximum Contract Amount" is amended to read as follows:

+"4.5.1.
+Not withstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed One Million Dollars (\$1,000,000.00) (the "Maximum Contract Amount").
+The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by the Contractor beyond that specifically described in Exhibits A, A-1 and A-2.
+Any services performed beyond those in Exhibits A, A-1 and A-2 or performed outside the Term are performed at the Contractor's risk and without authorization under the Agreement."